kfrank/volunteer-coordinator-playbook/content/playbook/recruitment/02-prepare-signup/index.md

 **Use an existing tool**

-- GCC has several Spreadsheet templates
+- See if your organization has existing Spreadsheet templates.
-- Find the template that best fits your event
+- Find the template that best fits your event.
-- Post the event on the volunteer page of the GCC website
+- If your organization has a volunteer page, post the event there.